"License to Kill" or Public Safety? A Controversial Law on Stray Dogs in Turkey

 Spaying and neutering, adoption… more sustainable solutions

-If this law remains in effect, there is a risk that the culling of animals will increase, making local governments and the central government liable.
+If this law remains in effect, there is reason to fear that the slaughter of animals will increase, making municipalities and the central government liable.
 To balance animal welfare and public safety, the government should reassess the consequences of this law and consider alternatives.

 To address the issue of stray animals in Turkey, policy adjustments could have been considered even before such a law was enacted.
 These adjustments would have made it possible to preserve the tradition of coexisting with street animals, while striking a better balance between public safety and respect for animal rights.

-• Although the sale of animals in pet stores has been banned, breeding and sales at unregulated farms continue, contributing to the rise in the number of stray animals.
+- Although the sale of animals in pet stores has been banned, breeding and sales at unregulated farms continue, contributing to the increase in the number of stray animals.

-• Some existing laws, such as those prohibiting pet ownership in condominiums, could have been reviewed to encourage dog adoption in Turkey.
+- Some existing laws, such as those prohibiting pet ownership in condominiums, could have been reevaluated to encourage dog adoption in Turkey.

-• Even without widespread adoption, municipalities could invest in sterilization centers to allow animals, once vaccinated and sterilized, to return to their original areas after treatment.
+- Even in the absence of mass adoptions, municipalities could invest in sterilization centers to allow animals—once vaccinated and sterilized—to return to their original areas after treatment.

 Within the European Union, as in Sweden and Germany, policy measures have led to a significant reduction in the number of stray animals.